INSURING YOUR CAR

 NSW

 Our most populous state does it differently to the rest.
-They levy an annual registration fee of $70, then add fees according to the car you drive.
+They levy an annual registration fee and then add fees according to the car you drive.

 More information on car registration costs in NSW is available at the state government website.

-Before you can register your car in NSW, you need to buy a Green Slip (that is, CTP Insurance) from one of the state's approved providers, like GIO.
+Before you can register your car in NSW, you need to buy a Green Slip, also known as Compulsory Third Party (CTP) Insurance from one of the state's approved providers, like GIO.
 Both the cost of CTP and your registration fee contribute to the total amount you’ll pay to register your car.

 Get a quote for your Green Slip with GIO